yalcinyakar/fullstrap/README.md

 The contact form available with this theme is prebuilt to use [SB Forms](https://startbootstrap.com/solution/contact-forms).
 SB Forms is a simple form solution for adding functional forms to your theme.
-Since this theme is prebuilt using our SB Forms markup, all you need to do is sign up for [SB Forms on Start Bootstrap](https://startbootstrap.com/solution/contact-forms).
+Since this theme is prebuilt using our SB Forms markup, all you need to do is sign up for [SB Forms on ImposterSoft](https://startbootstrap.com/solution/contact-forms).

 After signing up you will need to set the domain name your form will be used on, and you will then see your access key.
 Copy this and paste it into the `data-sb-form-api-token='API_TOKEN'` data attribute in place of